2021–22 NorthEast United FC season

-The 2021–22 season is the club's eight season in Indian Super League since its establishment in 2014.
-The 2021–22 Indian Super League season started from 19 November 2021.
+The 2021–22 season was the club's eight season in Indian Super League since its establishment in 2014.
+The 2021–22 Indian Super League started from 19 November 2021.

 Season overview

 The Highlanders are all set rope in Spanish midfielder Hernan Santana and Sehnaj Singh and have extended Khassa Camara’s contract, as reported earlier by Khel Now.
 The club has also signed Joe Zoherliana, Jestin George, and Mohammed Irshad under the guidance of Khalid Jamil who is set to continue as head coach.

 On 27 October 2021, NorthEast United are completed the signing of Australian defender Patrick Flottmann from Sydney FC on a free transfer.
 The Highlanders first signed South Korean defender Ahn Byung-keon, but couldn’t register him due to some issues.

 On 29 October 2021, NorthEast United have completed the signing of Gani Ahmed Nigam.

 On 31 October 2021, NorthEast United have completed the signing of Manvir Singh.
 The striker played for Sudeva FC in the last I-League season and has signed a 3-year-deal with the Highlanders.